MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -Locale
-!!!
-Exchange Server 2010

-The Locale parameter specifies the locale.
-A locale is a collection of language-related user preferences such as writing system, calendar, and date format.
-The following are examples:

-- en-US (English - United States)

-- de-AT (German - Austria)

-- es-CL (Spanish - Chile)

-For more information, see CultureInfo Class (https://go.microsoft.com/fwlink/p/?linkid=68806).

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Locale parameter specifies the locale of the Mailbox server.
 A locale is a collection of language-related user preferences such as writing system, calendar, and date format.
 The following are examples:

 - en-US (English - United States)